-It is a good idea to have prior knowledge of the format of the AS exams before you take them, and also to understand what the examiner is looking for.
-In addition to the guidance below, you are advised to read the detailed information about the format and mark schemes in Lessons 15 to 17, and to bookmark the A-level Spanish 'Key materials' page on the Edexcel website as this includes links to past papers and other useful exam information: www.ool.co.uk/0007sa
+It is a good idea to have prior knowledge of the format of the A-level exams before you take them, and also to understand what the examiner is looking for.
+In addition to the guidance below, you are advised to read the detailed information about the format and mark schemes in Lessons 29 to 31, and to bookmark the A Level Spanish 'Key materials' page on the Edexcel website as this includes links to past papers and other useful exam information.